handsontable/handsontable/docs/content/guides/upgrade-and-migration/migrating-from-13.1.0-to-14.0.md

    - Removed the "focusable element" logic from the Copy/Paste plugin.
 The functionality now relies on the Clipboard API.

 2. **Focus Manager**
    - Implemented a "focus manager" to direct browser focus to the last selection's highlight element (TD).
-This change enhances screen reader accessibility but impacts the fastEdit feature for IME users.
+This change enhances screen reader accessibility but impacts the fast edit feature for IME users.

 3. **New Option: imeFastEdit**
-   - To address the above issue, a new `imeFastEdit` option has been introduced.
-This option delays the focus shift from the TD element to the active editor's TEXTAREA (or a configured element), maintaining fastEdit functionality for IME users.
+   - To address the above issue, a new imeFastEdit option has been introduced.
+This option delays the focus shift from the TD element to the active editor's TEXTAREA (or a configured element), maintaining fast edit functionality for IME users.

-### ARIA Tags and Testing Enhancements

-1. **Addition of ARIA Tags**
-   - Added ARIA tags to improve screen reader compatibility.
-More tags will be introduced in future updates.

-2. **Test Case Updates and Cleanup**
-   - Enhanced and streamlined existing test cases.

-3. **New Config Object for e2e Test Matchers**
-   - Introduced a config object for e2e tests' custom matchers.
-This can be set using `spec().matchersConfig['matcherName']`.

 ### Test Matchers and Visual Test Adjustments